use-platform/use-platform/readme.md

 ## Motivation

-Develop interfaces quickly with accessibility and the same work in all environments.
+Quickly develop accessible interfaces with the same behaviour across all environments.

 ## Installation

-Currently package has development name `web-platform-alpha` and will change in the future.
+Currently package has development name `web-platform-alpha` and it will change in the future.

 ```sh
 npm i -PE web-platform-alpha